-A. Letters.
+A Letters.
 Except as otherwise provided below, communications with Chambers shall be by letter, with copies simultaneously delivered to all parties.
-Letters or letter-briefs may be filed on the District's electronic document filing system ("ECF") or delivered by electronic mail.
-If less than five pages, letters may be sent by fax as indicated below in Paragraph I.C.
-Otherwise, they should be delivered by hand or by mail.
-Letters must identify the name and docket number of the case, contain the writer's business address and telephone number, be signed by the party or authorized counsel responsible for the matter, and show the method of delivery (e.g., "By Hand" or "By Fax").
+Parties are strongly encouraged to file their letters or letter-briefs on the District's electronic document filing system ("ECF") or by electronic mail to ChambersNYSDMarrero@nysd.uscourts.gov.
+If a party or counsel is unable to submit a document electronically-either by ECF or email-the document may be mailed to the Court.
+However, mail to the Court may be delayed.
+If fewer than five pages, letters may be sent by fax, but only as indicated below in Paragraph I.C.
+Letters must identify the name and docket number of the case, contain the writer's business address and telephone number, be signed by the party or authorized counsel responsible for the matter, and show the method of delivery (e.g., "By Hand," "By Email," or "By Fax").
 Unless the Court has otherwise requested, copies of correspondence between the parties shall not be sent to the Court.

-B. Telephone Calls.
+- R Telephone Calls.
+Generally, telephone calls to Chambers may not be answered and may go directly to voicemail.
+Because there may be delays in responding to voicemail messages, parties are encouraged to make requests to the Court via ECF or in an email to Chambers at ChambersNYSDMarrero@nysd.uscourts.gov.
 Except as provided in Paragraph I.D. below, telephone calls to Chambers regarding any pending matter will be accepted only in urgent situations requiring immediate attention.
 In such situations only, call Chambers at (212) 805-6374 with all parties on the line, unless there are compelling reasons why all parties cannot be joined.
+Or email Chambers with all parties copied so that the Court may establish a teleconference line.
 Parties should not call the Judge's law clerks with substantive or procedural questions, or with questions regarding docketing on ECF.
 For questions about docketing on ECF, parties should call the ECF help desk at (212) 805-0800.

-C. Faxes.
+If leaving a voicemail, a party should clearly state the nature of the issue including case name and docket number and provide a call-back number. - C. Faxes.
+Communicating with Chambers by fax is strongly discouraged as there may be delays in responding.
 Faxes to Chambers are permitted only if the letter or document is no longer than five pages and if a copy is simultaneously delivered to all parties through counsel or to litigants proceeding pro se.
 The direct fax number to Chambers is (212) 805-6382.
 Any faxed letter or document exceeding five pages will not be accepted unless prior authorization has been granted.
 Do not follow faxed letters with hard copy.